Enubia/ghost-chat/README.md

 ![png](images/index.png)

 - Settings can be reached through the context menu.
-You can adjust transparency, click through, hide/show borders, and the overall background color.
+You can adjust transparency, hide/show borders, and the overall background color.

 ![png](images/settings.png)